s-leo/oshi-usb4java-test/README.md

 Build the project with `mvn clean install`.

 # Test
+Deploy the resulting bundle (in the `target` folder) to Eclipse Kura.
 In order to replicate the issue, a 20-seconds `Thread.sleep()` has been put to ensure that oshi runs only after usb4java services have been called, as this order seems to be the triggering factor for this issue.
 When the `Thread.sleep()` ends, this message will be printed to standard output: